laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_WIP.md

 </p>

 <h2>Conclusions</h2>

 **Bankruptcy**
-Currently, there is no client who has declared Bankruptcy.
-Based on the outcome of our analysis, we know that 48.4% of clients have trouble paying credit debit monthly.
-Most of the late payments are from our long-term clients who have been with us for 2 years or more.
-The percentage that our clients are in debt is 45%.
+At present, none of our clients have declared bankruptcy.
+However, from our analysis, we've identified that 48.4% of them struggle with their monthly credit debt payments.
+A significant portion of these late payments emanates from our long-standing clients who have been associated with us for 2 years or more.

-It is largely possible that our clients might face bankruptcy if they continue their current spending habits.
+Although 45% of our clientele is in debt, it's crucial to highlight the potential risks associated with their current spending patterns.
+If they persist in these habits, there's an elevated likelihood of them facing bankruptcy in the future.

 **Fraud**
-Currently, the transitions made are all within the birth country of clients.
-Something to think about will be the client group that is under 19 which stand 5.6%
+The current data set is not comprehensive enough to detect fraudulent transactions effectively.
+A more detailed dataset encompassing client spending habits, transaction locations (such as shops), and previously reported fraud incidents would significantly enhance our analysis.

-More information such as a large dataset of client spending habits, location(shop), and report of fraud will help for the analysis.
+From the information available, we note that all transactions have occurred within the clients' countries of birth.
+An area that merits closer scrutiny is the segment of our clientele under the age of 19, representing 5.6% of the total.
+For a more in-depth analysis, we would need additional details, like who authorized their credit card usage and which guardian or parent consented to these teenagers having a credit card.
+There's a potential risk here; since these individuals are underage, they might be less accountable legally, making them potential targets for illicit activities, including fraud.

 **Proactive Offers and Service**
-For proactive offers and services, we are looking into analyst outcomes of their spending habit.
-The top 5 categories that are most spent on are Petrol, Camera, Food, Air Ticket and Train Ticket.
-If we group them further, we see most of them fall under group call transport.
-We propose a deal related to those categories to our client to maintain client retention.
+As part of our initiative for proactive offers and services, we've delved into analyzing our clients' spending patterns.
+The top five categories where expenditure is highest are: Petrol, Camera, Food, Air Tickets, and Train Tickets.
+On closer inspection, a predominant theme emerges—most of these expenses can be categorized under 'Transport'.
+In light of these findings, we suggest introducing offers related to these categories, as it would be a strategic move to enhance client retention.